David Stockton: Personal life

 Stockton is the son of John and Nada Stockton.
 His father played 19 years for the Utah Jazz and entered the Naismith Basketball Hall of Fame in 2009.
 His great-grandfather, Houston Stockton, played football for Gonzaga from 1922 to 1924, going undefeated his senior year of 1924 as he earned All-America honorable mention honors.
-His eldest brother, Houston Jr., played football for University of Montana, and older brother, Michael, currently plays professionally.
+His eldest brother, Houston Jr., played football for University of Montana, and older brother, Michael, currently plays professional basketball in France.

 Stockton is eligible for a Croatian passport, because his mother Nada is of Montenegrin and Croatian descent.
 She is a daughter of American politician Mike Stepovich.